-The Stockholm School of Theology (THS), is small and personal, with just about 600 students each year and 20 teachers.
+The Stockholm School of Theology (THS), is small and personal, with just about 400 students each year for 30 teachers.
 But it certainly has an impact.

-With a clear commitment to human rights, justice, and positive social change, THS goes to the heart of fundamental existential questions, and provides an education that serves as a useful foundation in any field.
+With a clear commitment to human rights, justice, and positive social change, the Stockholm School of Theology, also known as THS, goes to the heart of fundamental existential questions, and provides an education that serves as a useful foundation in any field.

 The School of Theology is focused on making actual change, not just teaching about it.
 The programmes are designed for the student who wants to change the world and get under the skin of society – those who are not content with the status quo of human rights.